Goldbach's conjecture: Origins

 Every positive even integer can be written as the sum of two primes.

 This is in fact equivalent to his second, marginal conjecture.
 In the letter dated 30 June 1742, Euler stated:

 That ... every even integer is a sum of two primes, I regard as a completely certain theorem, although I cannot prove it.
 (Note: In Dass ... ein jeder numerus par eine summa duorum primorum sey, halte ich für ein ganz gewisses theorema, ungeachtet ich dasselbe nicht demonstriren kann.)

-Similar conjecture by Descartes
+Weaker Descartes' conjecture

 René Descartes wrote, "Every even number can be expressed as the sum of at most three primes."
 This proposition is similar to, but weaker than, Goldbach's conjecture.
 Paul Erdős said, "Descartes actually discovered this before Goldbach ... but it is better that the conjecture was named for Goldbach because, mathematically speaking, Descartes was infinitely rich and Goldbach was very poor."

 Partial results

 Goldbach's conjecture involving the sum of two primes is much more difficult than the weak Goldbach conjecture, which says that every odd integer greater than 5 is the sum of three primes.
 Using Vinogradov's method, Nikolai Chudakov, Johannes van der Corput, and Theodor Estermann showed (1937–1938) that almost all even numbers can be written as the sum of two primes (in the sense that the fraction of even numbers up to some N which can be so written tends towards 1 as N increases).
 In 1930, Lev Schnirelmann proved that any natural number greater than 1 can be written as the sum of not more than C prime numbers, where C is an effectively computable constant; see Schnirelmann density.
 Schnirelmann's constant is the lowest number C with this property.
 Schnirelmann himself obtained C < 800,000.
 This result was subsequently enhanced by many authors, such as Olivier Ramaré, who in 1995 showed that every even number n ≥ 4 is in fact the sum of at most 6 primes.
 The best known result stems from the proof of the weak Goldbach conjecture by Harald Helfgott, which directly implies that every even number n ≥ 4 is the sum of at most 4 primes.

 In 1924, Hardy and Littlewood showed under the assumption of the generalized Riemann hypothesis that the number of even numbers up to X violating the Goldbach conjecture is much less than X^{ + c} for small c.